lucky-media/guidelines/pages/backend/laravel.md

 cd my-site
 ```

-Set your `APP URL` by opening the `.env` file and set the `APP_URL` to match your project’s folder name or local domain.
+Open your `.env` file and set the `APP_URL` value to match your project’s folder name or local domain.

 Example:

 ```bash